SoftwareAG/c8y-docs/content/edge/edge-configuration-bundle/configuring-microservices.md

 To enable or disable the microservice hosting feature, you must have the "Tenant Manager" role.
 {{< /c8y-admon-important >}}

-### Enabling or disabling the microservice hosting feature using the UI
+### Enabling or disabling the microservice hosting feature using the UI {#enabling-or-disabling-the-microservice-hosting-feature-using-the-ui}

 1. Log in to the {{< management-tenant >}} using the Edge administrator credentials created during the installation.